aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/txtloadoptions/_index.md

 | --- | --- | --- |
 | value | int | The corresponding  int  value.
 The value must be one of [MsWordVersion](../../com.aspose.words/mswordversion) constants. |

-### setPassword(String value) {#setPassword-java.lang.String-}
+### setPassword(String value) {#setPassword-java.lang.String}
 ```
 public void setPassword(String value)
 ```

 Sets the password for opening an encrypted document.
 Can be  null  or empty string.
-Default is null.
+Default is  null .

 You need to know the password to open an encrypted document.
 If the document is not encrypted, set this to  null  or empty string.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | java.lang.String | The password for opening an encrypted document. |

-### setPreserveIncludePictureField(boolean value) {#setPreserveIncludePictureField-boolean-}
+### setPreserveIncludePictureField(boolean value) {#setPreserveIncludePictureField-boolean}
 ```
 public void setPreserveIncludePictureField(boolean value)
 ```

 Sets whether to preserve the INCLUDEPICTURE field when reading Microsoft Word formats.
-The default value is false.
+The default value is  false .

 By default, the INCLUDEPICTURE field is converted into a shape object.
 You can override that if you need the field to be preserved, for example, if you wish to update it programmatically.
 Note however that this approach is not common for Aspose.Words.
 Use it on your own risk.